-- 7. If a reporting issuer fails to comply with a specified requirement, the CSA regulators generally respond by issuing a failure-to-file cease trade order.
-Some of the reasons for issuing a failure-to-file cease trade order are listed below. - (a) Investors and prospective investors should be able to make an informed investment decision about the securities of the defaulting reporting issuer.
+- 7. In the event of a specified default, the CSA regulators generally respond by issuing a failure-to-file cease trade order.
+Some of the reasons for issuing a failure-to-file cease trade order are listed below. - Investors and prospective investors should be able to make an informed investment decision about the securities of the defaulting reporting issuer.
 This ability may be compromised if certain disclosures have not been made when required. - (b) The integrity and fairness, or confidence in the integrity and fairness, of the capital markets may be compromised if trading in securities of the reporting issuer is permitted to continue during the period of default (when there is heightened potential that some people may have access to information that would normally be reflected in the continuous disclosure document that the reporting issuer is in default of filing). - (c) The practice of responding to a specified default with a failure-to-file cease trade order has a significant positive effect on general compliance.
 The prospect of a cease trade order creates a strong incentive for the reporting issuer's management to avoid a specified default.
-Similarly, the issuance of a cease trade order once the issuer is in default creates a strong incentive on the part of management to diligently rectify the specified default.

-(d) A failure-to-file cease trade order represents a rapid, public response by the CSA regulators to a specified default by a reporting issuer.
+Similarly, the issuance of a cease trade order once the issuer is in default creates a strong incentive on the part of management to diligently rectify the specified default. - (d) A failure-to-file cease trade order represents a rapid, public response by the CSA regulators to a specified default by a reporting issuer.
 This sends a message to issuers and investors that filing deadlines are important and that there will be serious consequences for a specified default, helping to preserve integrity and fairness in the securities marketplace.

 We acknowledge that a failure-to-file cease trade order can impose a burden on issuers and investors because existing investors may be unable to sell their securities and prospective investors are unable to purchase securities of the issuer while the cease trade order remains in effect.
 In addition, issuers are generally unable to access financing while the cease trade order remains in effect.
-Nevertheless, if a reporting issuer is in default of a specified requirement, the issuance of a failure-to-file cease trade order addresses our overriding concern of investor protection.
+Nevertheless, if a specified default occurs, the issuance of a failure-to-file cease trade order addresses our overriding concern of investor protection.